EVERY YEAR ON AVERAGE IN LARGE TRUCK CRASHES

 - Annual truck crash fatalities are equivalent to a major airplane crash every other week of the year.

-- The annual cost to society from crashes involving commercial motor vehicles is estimated to be over $99 billion.
+- The cost to society from crashes involving commercial motor vehicles was estimated to be $112 billion in 2014.

 - A January 2015 nationwide survey conducted by Harper Polling found that 76 percent of respondents oppose longer and heavier trucks.
 Similarly, a May 2013 public opinion poll by Lake Research Partners found that 68 percent of Americans oppose heavier trucks and 88 percent of Americans do not want to pay higher taxes for the damage caused by heavier trucks.